+New basis file

+$$f$$

+Default = 0

-If f > 0, a basis map will be saved on file f every kth iteration, where k is the Save frequency.
+If $f > 0$, a basis map will be saved on file f every k th iteration, where k is the Save

-- The first line of the file will contain the word PROCEEDING if the run is still in progress. - If f > 0, a basis map will also be saved at the end of a run, with some other word indicating the final solution status.
+It f > 0, a basis map will be saved on file f every kth iteration, where k is the Save frequency.
+The first line of the file will contain the word PROCEEDING if the run is still in progress.
+A basis map will also be saved at the end of a run, with some other word indicating the final solution status.